Thanks for visiting this page which lists tips for

 can download for commercial and personal use free of

-charge through Pixabay.
+charge through Shopify.
 Make sure the actions of the

 characters or objects you choose for your cover match the